psathyrella/partis/docs/subcommands.md

 ##### `--seed-unique-id <id>`

 Ignores sequences that are not clonally related to the sequence specified by `<id>`, and is consequently vastly faster than partitioning the entire sample.
 You can specify the sequence rather than the id with `--seed-seq <seq>`.

-##### `--naive-vsearch`

-As for the default clustering method, first calculates the naive ancestor for each sequence, but then passes these to vsearch for very fast, very heuristic clustering.
-Vsearch is extremely fast, because it includes a large number of optimizations to avoid all-against-all comparison, and thus scales much better than quadratically.
-Because these optimizations (like any purely distance-based approach) know nothing about VDJ rearrangement or SHM, however, they significantly compromise accuracy.
-This is nevertheless a thoroughly reasonably way to get a rough idea of the lineage structure of your sample.
-After running vsearch clustering, you can always pass families of interest (e.g. with `--seed-unique-id`) to the more accurate clustering method.

 ##### ignore smaller clusters